Hawaii Wage Garnishment Laws

 Self-Employed

-A debtor working for themselves has no third-party employer for a garnishee summons to reach.
+A debtor working for themselves has no third-party garnishee, so HRS 652-1’s wage limb has nothing to attach.

 Paid Through a Staffing Agency